kelvin-ahiakpor/Ashesi.FTP.Sync/README.md

 ## Notes

 This script is designed to assist students in automating the sync process for WebTech projects and assignments on the Ashesi server.
+On macOS this script is run as a job.
+Here is how to manuever.
+    ```bash
+    jobs # view all running jobs
+    kill %1 # kill first job. this stops the script if it is the first job.
+    ```
 ---

 ### Disclaimer